dmbarbour/glas/docs/GlasZero.md

 # The g0 Language

-See the [language-g0 README](../glas-src/language-g0/README.md).
-Content moved there to avoid redundant updates.
+See the [language-g0 module README](../glas-src/language-g0/README.md).
+Content moved there to avoid updating two locations.